FAQ’S

 • A level 4 instructor is a trainer who has the highest level qualification with several years of experience

-• A level 1 or 2 instructor is still in training and has little experience.
-A level 4 instructor has achieved the highest level of training
+• A level 1 or 2 teacher is still in training and has little experience.
+A level 4 teacher has achieved the highest level of training

 • A level 4 has highly developed skiing and snowboarding skills and technique